SoulRamC/i18n-dictionary-generator/README.md

 ### Initialize the Generator

-Scan your project for translatable text:
+Scan your project for translatable text, for now, it only scans for text inside a t('') format:

 ```shell
 i18ndg init